Trees maximizing the number of almost-perfect matchings: Preliminaries

 From this and previous work on the Hosoya index, one might be tempted to conjecture that the path and the star are always extremal, even if not uniquely so.
 It turns out this is not the case.
+Recall the definitions of the double-broom $\DB_{a,b}$ (\ref{def:DB}) and the wide spider $W_n$ (\ref{def:wide-spider}).

-\begin{theorem} For $c$ sufficiently large in terms of $n$, the tree that (uniquely) maximizes $Z_{\phi_\ell}(T)$ among all trees of order $n$ is \begin{itemize} \item $\ell=1$: $W_n$ if $n\ge 12$ is even and $\Sp_n$ if $n \geq 7$ is odd, \item $\ell = 2$: $\DB_{\floorfrac{n}{2}-1,\ceilfrac n2 -1}$ if $n \ge 6,$ \item $\ell \in \{3,4\}$: $P_n$ \end{itemize} \end{theorem}
+\begin{theorem} For $c$ sufficiently large in terms of $n$, the tree that (uniquely) maximizes $Z_{\phi_\ell}(T)$ among all trees of order $n$ is \begin{itemize} \item $\ell=1$: $W_n$ if $n\ge 12$ is even and $\Sp_n$ if $n \geq 7$ is odd, \item $\ell = 2$: $\DB_{\floorfrac{n}{2}-1,\ceilfrac n2 -1}$ if $n \ge 6,$ \item $\ell \in \{3,4\}$: $P_n$. \end{itemize} \end{theorem}

 \begin{proof}[Proof for {\hyperref[thm:exp_max1]{$\phi_1$}}] Recall that $\phi_1(i,j) = c^{i+j}$.
 Suppose first that $n$ is even.
 For a perfect matching $M$, we must have Thus, for $c \geq 1$, the leading term of $Z_{\phi_1}(T)$ is at most $c^{2n-2}$ (since every tree has at most one perfect matching).
 The second leading term corresponds to the weight of strong almost-perfect matchings in $T$, which must each have weight $c^{2n-4}$.
 Because we are taking $c$ sufficiently large, it is enough to recall from Theorem~\ref{thr:even_sapm_wpm} that the balanced wide spider uniquely maximizes the number of {\sapm}s for $n \geq 12$.